 Coos County Forester: Lance Morgan

-Lance Morgan has been a forester at the Coos County Forestry Department for 21 years, managing every aspect of the forest.
+Lance Morgan has been a forester at the Coos County Forestry Department since 1990, managing every aspect of the forest.

-Firewood Permits are currently limited.
-The permit area is on Davis creek Rd., about 1/2 mile south of The Belloni Boy's Ranch, off of Hwy 101.
-Permits cost $10 and each permit allows the permit holder to cut up to 2 cords.
-Maps and specific instructions will be available with purchase of a permit.
-When permits are available, you can purchase a permit at our office (1309 West Central Blvd., Coquille, OR, 97423) with cash or check.
+and specific instructions will be available with purchase of a permit.
+When available, you can purchase a permit at our office (1309 West Central Blvd., Coquille, OR, 97423) with cash or check.